How to hack Android devices using the StageFright vulnerability [updated 2021]

-In the original hacking method (discussed later), the hacker had to know the user’s mobile number for triggering StageFright via MMS.
-If an adversary wants to attack a large number of Android phones with this message, he/she should first gather a large number of phone numbers and then spend money in sending out text messages to potential victims.
+In the original hacking method (discussed later), the hacker had to know the user’s mobile number to trigger StageFright via MMS.
+If an adversary wants to attack a large number of Android phones with this message, he/she should first gather a large number of phone numbers and then spend money on sending out text messages to potential victims.

 Researchers demonstrate Simple Media Player playing a malformed MP4 file.
 The

-PID of the mediaserver changes, causing it to crash and restart.
+The PID of the media server changes, causing it to crash and restart.

-The adversary simply embeds the infected MP4 file into an HTML web page and publishes the web page on the Internet.
+The adversary embeds the infected MP4 file into an HTML web page and publishes the web page on the Internet.
 Once a visitor opens the page from his/her Android device, the malicious multimedia file is downloaded, resetting the internal state of the device.
-The attacker’s server then transmits a custom generated video file to the victim’s device, exploiting the StageFright vulnerability to reveal more details about the internal state of the device.
+The attacker’s server then transmits a custom-generated video file to the victim’s device, exploiting the StageFright vulnerability to reveal more details about the internal state of the device.
 Using the details sent by the exploit to the hacker’s server, the hacker is able to control the victim’s smartphone.
-Watch the proof of exploit below:

-This new method also guides white hat hackers, black hat hackers and even government spying organizations on developing the StageFright exploit for themselves — here’s the
+This new method also guides white hat hackers, black hat hackers, and even government spying organizations in developing the StageFright exploit for themselves.

 And because users get a preview of any message received over the air on all the newest versions of Android OS, this means that the attached malicious file is downloaded automatically.
 In addition, apps like Hangouts have an auto-retrieve feature.
 This increases the severity of the threat as it doesn’t require users to take any action to be exploited.